Seventy-five years after the end of World War II, a decorated Army medic and Penobscot elder is keeping his history alive.

 By Will Grunewald Photographs courtesy of Charles Norman Shay

 Charles Norman Shay grew up on the Penobscot Nation’s Indian Island reservation, near Old Town.
 Every summer, his family made a living by selling handmade baskets beside Route 1, down along the coast.
 In 1943, a year after he graduated from high school, he was drafted and trained as an Army medic.
-Now, on the 75th anniversary of V-E day, Shay is still keeping alive his history — and the history of the thousands of other Native Americans who fought in World War II.
+Now, as 2020 marks the 75th anniversary of V-E day, Shay is still keeping alive his history — and the history of the thousands of other Native Americans who fought in World War II.

 Shay, a draftee, landed at Omaha Beach in the first wave of the D-Day invasion.
 “Subordinating personal safety to the welfare of his comrades, Private Shay repeatedly plunged into the treacherous sea and carried critically wounded men to safety,” read the citation for the Silver Star he earned that day.